hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 support large, dynamic zones.`

-It is complementary the above mechanisms and can be used in conjunction with XFR-over-TLS but is not considered further.
+It is complementary the above mechanisms and can be used in conjunction with XoT but is not considered further.

 ## Comparison of Authentication Methods